fuse-open/docs/articles/basics/quickstart.md

 This is a step-by-step tutorial that takes you through installation, creating, previewing and exporting your first app with Fuse.

+Depending on your background (experienced coder, rookie coder, experienced design ninja or otherwise), some things will be obvious and some things will be new to you.

 ## Setup

-Simply [download the latest version of Fuse](https://www.fusetools.com/downloads), install it and you're ready to go.
+Simply [download the latest version of Fuse](https://github.com/fusetools/fuse-releases/releases), install it and you're ready to go.

-Installation should be a breeze, but if something iffy happens, please [let us know!](https://www.fusetools.com/contact).
-There are also setup instructions for [macOS](installation/setup-install-osx.md) and [Windows](installation/setup-install-win.md), plus [uninstall instructions for macOS](https://gist.github.com/Tapped/daa78c08882f33b0c7c3) if you need them.
+Installation should be a breeze, but in case something iffy happens there are also detailed setup instructions for [OS X](basics/installation/setup-install-osx.md) and [Windows](basics/installation/setup-install-win.md), plus [uninstall instructions for OS X](https://gist.github.com/Tapped/daa78c08882f33b0c7c3) if you need them.

 ## Creating a new Project